mstksg/inCode/copy/entries/hamilton-1.md

 Exactly what we'd expect!
 The `x` positions increase steadily, and the `y` positions increase, slow down, and start decreasing.

-We can try a slightly more complicated example that validates all of the work we've done -- let's simulate a simple pendulum.
-The state of a pendulum is characterized by one coordinate $\theta$, which refers to the angular (clockwise) from the equilibrium "hanging straight down" position.  $\theta = 0$ corresponds to 6 o' clock, $\theta = \pi/2$ corresponds to 9 o' clock,
+We can try a slightly more complicated example that validates (and justifies) all of the work we've done -- let's simulate a simple pendulum.
+The state of a pendulum is characterized by one coordinate $\theta$, which refers to the angular (clockwise) from the equilibrium "hanging straight down" position.
-$\theta = - \pi / 2$ corresponds to 3 o' clock, etc.  For a pendulum of length
+$\theta = 0$ corresponds to 6 o' clock, $\theta = \pi/2$ corresponds to 9 o'
-$l$, we can translate that as $\langle x, y \rangle = \langle - l sin(\theta),
+clock, $\theta = - \pi / 2$ corresponds to 3 o' clock, etc.  For a pendulum of length $l$, we can translate that as $\langle x, y \rangle = \langle - l sin(\theta),
 - l cos(\theta) \rangle$.

 Let's set up that system!
 We'll put it under normal gravity potential, again